sapio-lang/sapio/docs/DEVELOPMENT.md

 minimum is the tested pinned version.
 Upgrade the compiler and lockfiles in reviewed commits rather than regenerating dependencies in CI.

+Both workspaces pin the repaired `sapio-miniscript` Git source at `f62ebf16db55732f9efc8d7d5292979332274cad`.
+Keep that revision aligned when updating the dependency;
+the registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these CTV finalization repairs.
+The [repair record](CTV_FORK_AUDIT.md) documents the covered behavior and remaining limits.

+Cargo reads `[patch]` only from the top-level workspace.
+An external application or plugin workspace using Sapio must copy the same `[patch.crates-io]` entry from this repository's `Cargo.toml`; the patch does not propagate through library dependencies.
+See [Cargo's patch rules][cargo-patch].
+Publishing supported Sapio crates requires a repaired Miniscript release and updated dependency requirements.

 A native C compiler is required for secp256k1.
 The WASM build additionally needs LLVM Clang with the `wasm32` target.
 Apple's system Clang does not provide that target.
 With Homebrew LLVM installed on macOS, set: